2:049 Chairs, Directors, and Coordinators

-- The Provost shall examine all reports and have ten (10) business days to submit his/her
+- The Provost shall examine all reports and have ten (10) business days to rule on the

-- The President shall have all the latitude necessary to conduct an independent investigation
+- The Provost shall have all the latitude necessary to conduct an independent investigation

 and inquiry into the circumstances that resulted in the vote of no confidence.
 The